“We always want to romanticize ugly things.”

 Celia sends Sami a very formal “miss you” letter for her trouble.
 This couldn’t have worked out better if she’d planned it.

 GM: Sami sends back another letter saying how pleased she is and mentioning how great her life is going at Loyola University.
 It’s right next door to Tulane.
 They really should make plans to hang out again.
-There are some superficially polite but actually catty remarks about showing beauty and fashion tips to the formerly makeup-less and modestly-dressed girl.
+There are some catty but polite-seeming remarks with beauty and fashion tips for the formerly makeup-less and modestly-dressed girl.

-Celia’s new roommate, a premed major with aspirations of becoming a doctor named Emily Rosure, is amused when she sees Celia reading the letter.
+Celia’s new roommate, Emily, is a premed major with aspirations of becoming a doctor named Emily Rosure.
+She’s amused when she sees Celia reading the letter.
 “Oh, wow.
 I didn’t think anyone under 40 still sent those.”
 She’s a woman of unclear race (maybe Latina) with long black hair who looks maybe a few years older than Celia.

 When she hears the letter is from Sami Watts, she remarks that she’s “heard some really sketchy stuff about her.”